 Scale of Food Allergy Anxiety (SOFAA)

-All four versions of the Scale of Food Allergy Anxiety (SOFAA) are downloadable here and free to use for both research and clinical purposes.
+All four versions of the Scale of Food Allergy Anxiety (SOFAA) are downloadable here and free to use for non-commercial research and clinical purposes.
+Any other use requires written permission of the authors.
 Please click on the links below to download PDFs of each SOFAA.

 The SOFAA-C is a self-rated questionnaire intended for use with children and adolescents ages 8–18 to assess food allergy-related anxiety and related anxious avoidance behaviors over the past week.

 The SOFAA-P was developed as the corresponding parent-rated version; parents rate their perceptions of their child’s food allergy-related anxiety and anxious avoidance over the past week.

 Full versions of both the SOFAA-C and SOFAA-P consist of 21 items, presented in the same order and with similar wording.
 Condensed versions of the measures are also available here as the SOFAA-C-brief and SOFAA-P-brief.